flutter/website/faq.md

 ### What is Flutter?

-Flutter is a mobile app SDK, complete with framework, widgets, and tools, that gives developers an easy and productive way to build and deploy beautiful mobile apps on both Android and iOS.
+Flutter is Google’s mobile app SDK for crafting high-quality native experiences on iOS and Android in record time.
+Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.

 ### What does Flutter do?